samuelnotfound/miscellaneous-hackintosh-guides/Broadcom_Ethernet_BigSur_and_newer/README.md

-# Restore Broadcom Ethernet on Big Sur, Monterey, Ventura and Sonoma
+# Restore Broadcom Ethernet on Big Sur - Sequoia
-Grab [**CatalinaBCM5701Ethernet.kext**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Ethernet) provided in OCLP repo.
+Grab [**CatalinaBCM5701Ethernet.kext**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Ethernet) provided by OCLP.

 #### How to use:
-1. Add your device-id in the kext's Info.plist, or add these device properties:
+1. Either add your device-id in the kext's Info.plist, **or** add these device properties:

 |Key* | Value |Type |
 |-|-|-|
 | device-id | B4160000 | Data |
 | compatible | pci14e4,16b4 | String |

-2. Add kext to your OC/Kexts folder, and make sure it is reflected in your config.plist.
+2. Add the kext to your OC/Kexts folder, and make sure it is reflected in your config.plist.
 3. Set MinKernel to **20.0.0**. <br>

 <br>